-Meaning - Communication channel are established by the organization and are accepted & recognized by employees & managers.
+Communication channel are established by the organization and are accepted & recognized by employees & managers.
+Every organisation has to adopt two communication processes- internal and external.

 External communication-

 Communication with those outside the organization is known as external communication.

 - a) Outward- the messages which go out of the organization to customers, suppliers, banks, insurance companies, govt. departments, mass media & the general public.
 They may be in the form of letters, faxes, banners, reports, telegrams, advertisements, press handouts, speeches, visits, trade fairs, etc. - b) Inward messages that are received from outside by the company.
 An organization may receive letters, faxes, telegrams, telephone calls, personal visits, magazines, etc. these may be from customers, suppliers, other organization, govt. departments, etc.